kentrane/tt-tiny_spectrum/docs/info.md

 -->

 ## How it works
-This project implements a digital musical tone generator using frequency division techniques common in FPGA/ASIC design.
-The implementation:

-- Utilizes a 20-bit counter-based frequency divider to generate precise musical frequencies
+This digital tone generator turns binary inputs into musical notes through the ancient art of frequency division:

+- 20-bit counter that ticks away until it's time to toggle a square wave
-- Supports 16 predefined musical notes via 4-bit selection input
+- 16 musical notes to choose from
-- Provides 4 octave ranges controlled by a 2-bit selector
-- Implements basic amplitude modulation (tremolo effect)
-- Includes visual feedback via 7 LED outputs showing current note selection

-The core functionality is implemented as a synchronous state machine that toggles the output when a frequency-specific counter reaches its terminal count value.
+- 4 octaves, because sometimes you want to annoy dogs, sometimes submarines
+- Tremolo effect for when regular beeping isn't dramatic enough
+- 7-segment LED display that dances along, pretending to be a visualizer

+Really it's just a binary counter that gets impatient at musically-appropriate intervals.
+Seemed simple enought since time sort of ran out from this project.

 ## How to test

-1. **Note selection**: Configure ui_in[3:0] to select from 16 predefined notes (0=C, 9=A/440Hz, etc.)
+1. **Note selection**: Set ui_in[3:0] to pick your poison:
+   - 0 = C
+   - 9 = A/440Hz
+   - The others are somewhere in between

-2. **Octave selection**: Set ui_in[5:4] to select the octave range:
+2. **Octave selection**: ui_in[5:4] lets you choose your pitch range:
-   - 00: Base frequencies
+   - 00: Standard frequencies (for normal people)
-   - 01: One octave higher (2x frequency)
+   - 01: One octave higher (for annoying people)
-   - 10: Two octaves higher (4x frequency)
+   - 10: Two octaves higher (for annoying pets)
-   - 11: One octave lower (0.5x frequency)
+   - 11: Three octaves higher (for annoying bats)

-3. **Enable control**: Set ui_in[6] to 1 to enable tone generation
+3. **Master switch**: ui_in[6] = 1 turns it on.
+Set to 0 for silence.

-4. **Modulation control**: Set ui_in[7] to 1 to enable tremolo effect
+4. **Tremolo**: ui_in[7] = 1 adds cool effects.

-The primary output appears on uo_out[0] as a square wave at the selected frequency, while uo_out[7:1] provides visual indication of the current note.
+The main square wave output comes out from uo_out[7], while uo_out[6:0] provides visual confirmation that yes, you are indeed making noise, while also letting you know which kind.
+Solder jumpers to all pins except the DP since that one is the audio (uo_out[7])
+I think it should be able to control the inputs from the Pi Pico, and maybe I could make a small keyboard for attaching also to control it.

 ## External hardware
+you'll need:

-- RC low-pass filter (1kΩ resistor + 0.1µF capacitor) for audio to not be square
+- RC low-pass filter (probably 1kΩ + 0.1µF will do)
-- DC blocking capacitor for speaker protection
+- DC blocking capacitor (unless playing AC/DC)
-- Speaker/headphones
-- Speaker or headphone driver circuit if you want
+- Speaker or headphones
+- Audio amplifier (optional)